Present in United Kingdom

 Find out more about specific recommendations on how to manage bleeding canker.

-Forest Research scientists have identified the bacterium that is responsible for the increase in incidence of bleeding canker disease on horse chestnut.
-Researchers are now using molecular technology to characterise the biology of this pathogen.
+Forest Research scientists identified the bacterium, Pseudomonas syringae pv aesculi, which has been responsible for the increase in incidence of bleeding canker disease on horse chestnut.
+Researchers have used molecular technology to characterise the biology of this pathogen.

-Scientists are also exploring the impact that Phytophthora species have on the health of trees.
+Scientists have also been exploring the impact that Phytophthora species have on the health of trees.
 Frequent symptoms associated with Phytophthora pathogens include bleeding canker on trunks and branches.